IpreferV/IpreferV/README.md

-#👋 Hi, I’m IpreferV.
+-👋 Hi, I’m IpreferV.
-> You may actually call me just V!
+You may actually call me just V!

 I am currently a first year Computer Science major.
 Looking forward to 2027!

+> This md is on the works, maybe.

 <!---
 IpreferV/IpreferV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.